-- Estimated Reference Doses and Reference Concentrations for noncancer effects incorporate uncertainty factors which are reflected in toxicity weights that are based upon these values. - Several significant assumptions are made regarding metals and metal compounds, because important data regarding these chemicals are not subject to TRI reporting.
-Metals and metal compounds are assumed to be released in the valence (or oxidation) state associated with the highest chronic toxicity weight (for chromium, the higher valence state has greater toxicity, e.g., Cr^{+6} vs. Cr^{+3}).
-Metal compounds are assumed to have the same toxicity weight as the parent metal, although the chronic toxicity of some metal compounds may be higher or lower.
-While the physical form of released metals or metal compounds can affect toxicity, a reasonable assumption is made regarding the likely form of most releases (e.g., the non-cancer toxicity weight for chromic acid mists and dissolved hexavalent chromium aerosols is much higher than for hexavalent chromium particulates, but releases of these chemicals as acid aerosols are not expected to be typical so the toxicity weight for cancer based on the inhalation of particulates is used).
+- Toxicity weights are based upon the single, most sensitive chronic human health endpoint for inhalation or oral exposure pathways, and do not reflect severity of effects or multiple health effects. - Estimated Reference Doses and Reference Concentrations for noncancer effects incorporate uncertainty factors which are reflected in toxicity weights that are based upon these values. - Several significant assumptions are made regarding metals and metal compounds, because important data regarding these chemicals are not subject to TRI reporting.
+Metals and metal compounds are assumed to have the same toxicity weight, although the chronic toxicity of some metal compounds may be higher.
+Metals and metal compounds are assumed to be released in the valence (or oxidation state) associated with the highest chronic toxicity.
+The only exception is chromium and chromium compounds, for which it is assumed that facilities may release some combination of hexavalent chromium and trivalent chromium.
+SIC-code specific estimates from the 2002 National Emissions Inventory are used to estimate the fraction of each type.8 As trivalent chromium has a very low toxicity, only the hexavalent fraction is modeled, using a toxicity weight specifically for that valence state. - While the physical form of released metals or metal compounds can affect toxicity, a reasonable assumption is made regarding the likely form of most releases (e.g., the non-cancer toxicity weight for chromic acid mists and dissolved hexavalent chromium aerosols is much higher than for hexavalent chromium particulates, but releases of these chemicals as acid aerosols are not expected to be typical so the toxicity weight for cancer based on the inhalation of particulates is used).
 Analysts need to consider these assumptions, and whether the gathering of additional data is warranted, when examining model results for metals and metal compounds.